 RTS is a genetic condition.
 We all have 23 pairs of chromosomes in all the cells of our body (excepting sperm and egg cells); half of each pair comes from your mother and half from your father.

 To be able to use a gene it needs to be switched-on or "expressed".
-This is done by unwinding the chromatin "string of beads", as shown on the left of the Chromatin diagram above.
+This is done by unwinding the chromatin "string of beads", as shown in the middle of the Chromatin diagram above.
 When the beads are clumped together, as on the right of the diagram, the gene is made inaccessible and effectively switched-off or "silenced".